pandalandala/pandalandala.github.io/_pages/about.md

 # About me

 Hi there!
-I am Xuran Zheng, a 1st-year M.S. student in the [School of Electrical Engineering](https://ee.kaist.ac.kr/en/) at [Korea Advanced Institute of Science & Technology (KAIST)](https://www.kaist.ac.kr/en/).
+I am Xuran Zheng, a 2nd-year M.S. student in the [School of Electrical Engineering](https://ee.kaist.ac.kr/en/) at [Korea Advanced Institute of Science & Technology (KAIST)](https://www.kaist.ac.kr/en/).
 I am working with Prof. [Chang D. Yoo](http://sanctusfactory.com/family.php) as part of [U-AIM Lab](http://sanctusfactory.com/u-aim/).
-My research interests mainly lie in Large Language Model and Multimodality and I'm still learning more about it.
+My research interests mainly lie in Large Language Model Alignment and Security.

 <!-- In particular, I leverage HCI and AI techniques to comprehend video content and build interactive technologies that empower users to <strong>create and consume video content</strong> more effectively. -->